 ✮ ✮ ✮ ✮ ✮

-Ok to be fair this means I read 6 books!
-But I am not going to write separate entries.
+Ok, to be fair, this last one actually means I read 6 books!
+I am not going to write separate entries though.
 This was a recommendation from my sister.
 It is a series of stories about a guy who works his way up the ranks on a space ship.
 Fairly literally, with references to sails and captains – but in space.
 There’s satisfying visits to different space stations (although not any planets), different ships, different crews.
 And for some reason, really good descriptions of food?
 Regular food-you-find-in-the-US-right-now though, nothing futuristic.
 I really like how this reviewer puts it.

 I loved turning the pages on these.
 They were all so easy to read, and I enjoyed the characters.
 That said, character development was very poor and not terribly diverse (apart from some obvious attempts).
 The hero’s actions were all extremely predictable, as was the plot of each story.
 Sometimes that is just not a big deal though, when you want some low-effort bed-time reading.
 Nothing was particularly offensive and although there were some plot-holes they were not hugely frustrating.
 In addition, I quite liked the timelessness of the series.
 For sci-fi, there wasn’t a massive emphasis on technology, so this could easily be read 10 years ago as well as 10 years from now.